Luckyaremu/js-testing-practice/README.md

 # js-testing-practice
-This project is JavaScript testing practice.
+This project is for practicing testing with Jest.